 The challenge is that even if you were to ask other people how they perceived you to try to get an accurate or a more complete understanding, it would still be inaccurate because it is filtered through their biases, prejudices, and cultural conditioning.
 All that it can tell you is the impact that you are having in your outer world.
-But I cannot tell you about yourself.
+But it cannot tell you about yourself.

 That work must be done through sitting in quiet and meditation, and centering on that inner voice that knows the truth.
-That part that is aware of something greater than a constructed identity protected by a false ego.
+That part that is aware of something greater than a constructed identity protected by false ego.

 It would be like someone telling you to take off all your clothes and walk around out in the world naked.
 You would feel very self-conscious.
-We would want to grab the clothes and put them back on again so that we can continue to hide and fit in.
+We would want to grab our clothes and put them back on again so that we can continue to hide and fit in.

 We associate being seen for who we fully are as uncomfortable.
 As being naked.
 As having nothing to hide behind.

 The misperception there is that when you achieve that state, you no longer care what other people think.
 It has no value to you any longer because you realize they can only speak through their stories.